saltyorg/docs/docs/sandbox/basics.md

 ### Update

-To update Saltbox Sandbox run a standard saltbox update and Sandbox, Community, and Saltbox will all be updated
+To update Saltbox Sandbox run a standard saltbox update; Sandbox and Saltbox will both be updated

 ``` shell